Campaigning for the fair treatment of New Zealanders living in Australia

 Citizenship applicants must reside for four years immediately prior to applying.
 You can be outside of Australia for up to 365 days within that four-year period, including no more than 90 days in the 12 months before applying.
 Use the Home Affairs Residence Calculator to see if you meet the residency requirement.

-New Zealand citizens who are overseas on 1 July 2023, who held an SCV or special purpose visa as an airline crew member or airline positioning crew member immediately before last leaving Australia, are eligible to apply for Australian citizenship.
+New Zealand citizens who were overseas on 1 July 2023, who held an SCV or special purpose visa as an airline crew member or airline positioning crew member immediately before last leaving Australia, are eligible to apply for Australian citizenship.
 They must be granted an SCV and meet the general residence requirement when they return to Australia.

 Due to the nature of my employment I spend most of the year offshore.
 How can I apply for citizenship?